plexswap/Plexswap-Docs/brand.md

 Here are a few examples of forbidden uses of our Brand Assets:

 * ⛔️ **Don't use our Brand Assets in your products' name, logo, NFTs, etc.**&#x20;
-  * For example, making an app called "PlexSwap Engine" or "CAKE Child" are not allowed.
+  * For example, making an app called "PlexSwap Engine" or "WAYA Child" are not allowed.
   * Don't use the PlexSwap logo in whole or in part as part of your products' logos, marketing material, website, or other.
   * Logos with a strong resemblence to the PlexSwap Icon are also forbidden.
 * ⛔️ **Don't use our Brand Assets to create digital or physcial products for sale, including but not limited to**